GoogleCloudPlatform/anthos-service-mesh-samples/docs/setup/README.md

 ```
 terraform destroy
 ```
 Follow the CLI prompts to input the variable outputs

+> *Note*: When prompted to confirm the Terraform destroy, type 'Yes' and enter.
+It may take a few minutes to finish.